David Holmes Black: Founding Black Press Media

+Oil refinery (2012-2016)

 On August 17, 2012, Black announced he is putting forth a proposal to build a $13.2 billion oil refinery in Kitimat with his company, Kitimat Clean Ltd. The refinery would turn bitumen from the Alberta oil sands into solid pellets for shipment by train to the refinery north.
-At full capacity, 400,000 barrels of petroleum products would produced a day and hen be loaded onto tankers for shipment to markets globally.
+At full capacity, 400,000 barrels of petroleum products would be produced a day and then be loaded onto tankers for shipment to markets globally.

+Black used his personal funds to pay for feasibility and environmental studies for the project.

-In March 2013, Black said he had teamed with Oppenheimer Investments Group, a Switzerland-based firm, to raise the funds to proceed.
+In March 2013, Black said he partnered with Oppenheimer Investments Group, a Switzerland-based firm, to raise the funds to proceed.
 At that time the original price tag of the refinery itself had risen to $16 billion due to switching to new technologies to reduce greenhouse gases.
 Other factors raised the total cost for the Kitimat Clean Refinery Project to $22 billion.

 In April 2013, Black said the Industrial and Commercial Bank of China had agreed to become an investor and financial advisor for the project.

 In 2016, Black submitted a 129 page project description to federal and provincial regulators for the environmental assessment process.
 On October 2, 2016, the federal environmental assessment of the project was suspended at the request of the proponent.

 Personal life

 Black resides in Victoria, British Columbia.
 In 1970, Black married Annabeth Cote.
 The two first met while they were students at the University of British Columbia.
 The couple had four children together: twin sons Alan and Fraser, and daughters Morgan and Catherine.
 As of 2012, Black has nine grandchildren.
 His wife Annabeth died of pancreatic cancer on August 23, 2006.
+Black is a member of the Royal Vancouver Yacht Club and owns a boat called the Esperanza.
+Sometime in the '90s, he took a seven month break to sail 77-foot ketch across the Atlantic ocean.